Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned SDP Relaxation

 Since $\mathcal{P}$ is feasible, it holds that $[l_k,u_k]= \bigcup_{j=1}^p [l_k^{(j)},u_k^{(j)}]$.
 Therefore, by subadditivity of Lebesgue measure $\mu$ on the Borel $\sigma$-algebra of $\mathbb{R}$, we have that

 Substituting this into our above expressions, we conclude that

-Since $\mathcal{P}$ was an arbitrary feasible point for the optimization, this implies that $\bar{\mathcal{P}}$ is a solution to the optimization. \end{proof} Theorem \ref{thm: optimal_sdp_partition_rank-1_gap} shows that by choosing the partition of the input set to be uniformly divided amongst the $p$ parts, we obtain an optimal partition that minimizes the worst-case bound on the gap of the rank-1 necessary condition \eqref{eq: rank-1_necessary_condition}.
+Since $\mathcal{P}$ was an arbitrary feasible point for the optimization, this implies that $\bar{\mathcal{P}}$ is a solution to the optimization. \end{proof} It is important to note that, in general, an optimal partition of the input uncertainty set that minimizes the actual SDP relaxation error may not be along a coordinate axis.
+However, finding such an optimal general-form partition poses a significantly challenging open problem.
+Our Theorem~\ref{thm: optimal_sdp_partition_rank-1_gap} shows that, by restricting ourselves to coordinate-wise partitions, the analysis becomes tractable, and we find that the partition that uniformly splits the input set along the given coordinate is an optimal one (with respect to our worst-case upper bound \eqref{eq: rank-1_gap_bound}).
 This gives a well-motivated, yet simple way to design a partition of the input uncertainty set in order to push the SDP relaxation towards being rank-1, thereby reducing relaxation error.